Iraqi Troops Resume Fight for Mosul

-The offensive to recapture Iraq's second largest city has been slowed by stiff resistance from militants, trapped civilians and bad weather
+The offensive to recapture Iraq's second largest city has been slowed by stiff resistance from militants, trapped civilians and bad weather+ READ ARTICLE

 (MOSUL)—Breaking a two-week lull in fighting, Iraqi troops backed by the U.S.-led coalition’s airstrikes and artillery pushed deeper into eastern Mosul on Thursday in a multi-pronged assault against Islamic State militants in the city.